kevinkemp/dev-tools-config/README.md

 * To get sym links for supported applications: run ./setup.ps1 as administrator
 * To get other configs: use backed up settings files to seed settings into your cloud account

+Notes:
+* .gitconfig has my name/email... you'll need to replace it with your own
+* AHK script uses my schedule... update as necessary for your own

 ### How to add new settings?
 Add a line to the links.config file to have the setup.ps1 create a sym link for your new application.